 In business coaching, I aim to be that neutral voice which will help you see the options you have and dispassionately examine the future.

 This intervention allows you to remain in a very clear place, with challenges and decisions not clouded by emotions that you are experiencing at that time.

-Switching to a growth mindset is important in these more victim and perfectionist moments.
+Switching to a growth mindset is important in these victim and perfectionist moments.

-With a growth mindset you can only win or learn.
-There is no “fail”.
-You accept that at any point along your journey, you can move down a different path and that you’ll still be OK.
+With a growth mindset, you can only win or learn; there is no “fail.”
+You accept that at any point along your journey, you can move down a different path and you’ll still be OK.
 It is the antidote to both victim and perfectionist thinking.